 Logistic Regression Diagnostics

 Logistic regression diagnostics showed that key regression assumptions were met, and that model fits were strong enough to support estimation of logistic regression-based LRPs from all three models (Table ??).
 The assumption of linearity was demonstrated based on the Box-Tidwell test.
 This test evaluates the significance of adding a non-linear interaction term to the logit regression.
 We found that this additional interaction term was not significant, supporting the linearity assumption (Table ??).
-An examination of deviance residuals did not show any large outliers, i.e., no residual values were greater than 2 standard deviations for all three models.
+An examination of deviance residuals did not show any large outliers, i.e., no residual values were greater than 2 standard deviations away from 0 for all three models.
 Observations were also found to be independent at all year lags examined for all three models.